neudesic/engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 Wrap-up sprints are a great time to tie up loose ends with the customer and hand-off solution.
 Customer hand-off becomes a lot easier when there are design artifacts to reference and deliver alongside the completed solution.

-During your wrap-up sprints the dev crew should consider the following:
+During your wrap-up sprints the development team should consider the following:

 1. Are the design artifacts up to date?
 1. Are the design artifacts stored in an accessible location?